vishwacsena/composer-managed-lab/03-zipcode_prompt.md

       `What is your zipcode?`

-6. Set the `Default value` property (next to Max turn count) to `'98052'` (include the quotes).

    > By default prompts are configured to ask the user for information `Max turn count` number of times (defaults to 3).
 When this happens, the prompt will stop and set the `Default value` to the `Property` and move forward with the conversaiton.

    ![](./assets/03/zipcode-prompt.png)

-7. Next, click the `User Answers` tab in the property editor.
+6. Next, click the `User Answers` tab in the property editor.
 This part of the prompt represents the user's response, including where to store the value and how to pre-process it.

    ![](./assets/03/prompt-tabs.png)

-8. Here, we can specify what property in memory will be used to store the user's response.
+7. Here, we can specify what property in memory will be used to store the user's response.
 In `Property to fill`, enter the value:

       `user.zipcode`

    ![](./assets/03/zipcode-answer.png)

-9. Click on the `Exceptions` tab in the property editor.
+8. Click on the `Exceptions` tab in the property editor.
 This section allows you to specify validation rules for the prompt, as well as error messages that will be used if the user provides an invalid response.

    ![](./assets/03/tab-exceptions.png)

-10. In `Validation Rules`, type:
+9. In `Validation Rules`, type:

       `length(this.value) == 5`